Terminally ill woman mounts first Irish right-to-die case

 In Europe, assisted suicide is only permitted in Belgium, Luxembourg, Netherlands and Switzerland.
 It has been allowed in Switzerland since 1941 if aided by a non-physician who has no vested interest in the death.

-A recent poll found that large majorities of west Europeans favour the legalisation of assisted suicide, according to a new survey.
+A recent poll found that large majorities of west Europeans favor the legalization of assisted suicide, according to a new survey.

 Assisted suicide is also legal in the U.S. states of Oregon and Washington.
 Three people all failed in their bids to win legal assistance to die in recent cases in Britain.